 Physics is the study of the interactions of matter and energy.
 This laboratory program focuses on physics concepts and how they apply to the physical world.
 The student builds understanding through exploration, demonstration, questioning, and application of the concepts through a variety of inquiry-based activities.
-Topics include: mechanics, properties of matter, heat, sound and light, electricity and magnetism, and atomic and nuclear Physics.
-Mathematical applications are included throughout the course.
+Topics include mechanics, properties of matter, heat, sound and light, electricity and magnetism, and atomic and nuclear Physics.
+Algebra mathematical applications are included throughout the course.

-PHYSICS PIP
+PHYSICS PIP KISD #: 3474